Registered Inspectors Succeed With Our Cargo Tank Testing Training

 Here are some examples of civil penalties set forth by PHMSA in making initial baseline determinations for civil penalties for cargo tank motor vehicles:

-DOT Specification Tanks require specific tests/inspections.
+DOT Specification Tanks require specific tests/inspections at designated intervals.
 These tests/inspections are: External Visual Inspections, Internal Visual Inspections, Lining Inspections, Leakage Test, Pressure Test, and Thickness Test.
-Testing dates vary depending on Only a Certified Registered Inspector is able to administer these tests.
+Testing dates vary depending on the type of test being conducted.
+Only a qualified Registered Inspector is able to administer these tests.

 Once a cargo tank has been inspected, the specified markings, along with the month and year that the test was performed, must be applied on the tank.
 Markings must be applied near the specification plate, or anywhere on the front head:

 V – for external visual inspection and test;

 I – for internal inspection;

 P – for pressure test;

 L – for lining inspection;